TelemetryDeck/docs/articles/documentation.md

 ### Title, Lead and Description

-The `title` string is how your article is titled in the left sidebar, at the top of the documentation page and in the "Getting Started" page, should it appear there.
+The `title` string is how the page is titled in the left sidebar, at the top of the documentation page and in the "Getting Started" page, should it appear there.

 The `lead` string is shown on the documentation page, right underneath the title.
-It is a short description of the article.
+It is a short description of the documentation page.

 The `description` is used to generate the short descriptive text shown in the "Getting Started" page for `featured` pages.
 If not specified, the `lead` string is used.

 ### Search Engine Title and Description

-The `searchEngineTitle` string is used to generate the title of the search engine result for your article.
+The `searchEngineTitle` string is used to generate the title of the search engine result for the doc page.
 If not specified, it defaults to the `title` string.

-The `searchEngineDescription` string is used to generate the description of the search engine result for your article.
+The `searchEngineDescription` string is used to generate the description of the search engine result for the documentation page.
 If not specified, it defaults to the `description` string.

 ### Tags

-Tags are used to organize documentation articles in the sidebar and to link related articles together.
+Tags are used to organize documentation pages in the sidebar and to link related pages.

 One tag: